 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 If these conditions exist, Pentacel should not be administered.

-Withdraw and administer a single 0.5 mL dose of Pentacel intramuscularly.
+Using a sterile needle and syringe and aseptic technique, withdraw and administer a single 0.5 mL dose of Pentacel intramuscularly.
+Use a separate sterile needle and syringe for each injection.
+Changing needles between withdrawing the vaccine from the vial and injecting it into a recipient is not necessary unless the needle has been damaged or contaminated.
 Pentacel should be used immediately after reconstitution.
 Discard unused portion.
 Refer to Figures 1, 2, 3, 4 and 5.

 Pentacel: Instructions for Reconstitution of ActHIB Vaccine Component with DTaP-IPV Component